nikhil/nikhil.github.io/_posts/2022-05-07-Community-contribution-Love-Video-Games?-You-Can-Turn-Your-Passion-Into-a-Career!.markdown

 ---
 layout: post
 comments: true
-title: (Community Contribution) 5 Steps to Building a Successful Freelancing Team
+title: (Community Contribution) Love Video Games?
+You Can Turn your passion into a Career!
 ---

 The following article is a community contribution from Ed Carter.
 Ed is a retired financial planner who runs the site: <a href="https://ablefutures.org/">AbleFutures</a>, where he is working on providing financial literacy for the disabled.
 He reached out to contribute an article and I am more than happy to help him spread the word!
 If you would like to contribute an article you can contact me <a href="mailto:nikhil@kumarcode.com">here</a>.